|Source:FORA-TV- Professor Daniel Lowenstein: on the Electoral College.|

 Why do we have an Electoral College in the United States?
-To keep elitist Democrats and Republicans who believe people who live in Small Sates are redneck and hillbilly's who don't matter and that their votes don't count, from ignoring them.
-If you're in a tight presidential race and it's going to come down to a few of states swing States like Iowa, Wisconsin, Minnesota, Indiana matter and that forces you to campaign there.
+To keep elitist Democrats and Republicans who believe people who live in small states are redneck and hillbilly's who don't matter and that their votes don't count, from ignoring them.
+If you're in a tight presidential race and it's going to come down to a few of states swing states like Iowa, Wisconsin, Minnesota, Indiana matter and that forces you to campaign there.

-And if that probably takes a Constitutional Amendment to accomplish that, then I would be open to that.
+And if that probably takes a constitutional amendment to accomplish that, then I would be open to that.
 I have a problem with presidential candidates winning the popular vote in at least one case by a million votes with Vice President Al Gore back in 2000 and not winning the presidency.
-Even though a million more voters preferred that Al Gore be President of the United States, instead of GOV. George W. Bush.
+Even though a million more voters preferred that Al Gore be President of the United States, instead of Governor George W. Bush.
 I'm not saying that as a Democrat, I really have a problem with that and see that as small d and l anti-liberal democratic.

 But not to the point where I'm willing to throw out the Electoral College.
 And replace it with a popular vote or move to a parliamentary social democracy like you see in Europe.
 I would like to see a political system that keeps the Electoral College, but amends it to be President of the United States, you have to win the Electoral College as well as popular vote.
 If there's a split decision, we would have a runoff a week later between the top two presidential candidates.
 Which would be decided by popular vote.

 I would like to see other changes to our presidential electoral system as well.
 If you only win lets says 40% of one state but finish first with multiple candidates, you shouldn't be awarded with all the electoral votes.
 But instead they would be divided up for everyone.
 Based on what percentage of the vote they get.